umbraco/UmbracoDocs/new-backoffice/extending/sorting.md

 -   `itemSelector`: A query selector that matches the items that should be draggable.
 -   `containerSelector`: A query elector that matches the parent element of the items.
 -   `getUniqueOfElement`: A method that returns the unique element
--   getUniqueOfModel: Provide a method that returns the unique of a given model entry
+-   `getUniqueOfModel`: Provide a method that returns the unique of a given model entry
 -   onChange: Provide a method to retrieve the changed model.
 This is called every time the model is changed, including when the user is dragging around.

 ### Data Model